loopmode/bind/README.md

 ## Default matcher

-Out of the box, the function will bind all methods that have a name starting with `handle`.
+Out of the box, the function will bind all methods that have a name starting with `on` followed by uppercase character, or `handle` followed by either uppercase character or underscore.

 You are encouraged to use a naming convention like that (e.g. `handleClick`), because then you don't need to pass any arguments but the class instance itself: